+If you're not sure if you've experienced volume loss under your eyes, hold a mirror in front of your face and look up so that the light reaches directly to the area under your eyes.
+If the color remains, pigment and filler are unlikely to be beneficial.
 So far, under-eye filler is an off-label treatment, meaning it hasn't received FDA approval.
 That doesn't mean it's illegal to put a filler under your eyes or anything, but it's still smart to go into the process knowing that there are some risks (even if they're rare).
 That said, rarer and more serious side effects can also occur, such as the Tyndall effect (when the skin turns blue) or death of tissue around the eye.
-Is it scary?
-100 percent and it's even more of an incentive to find a certified professional if you choose to get fillers, not the first person you see online or the cheapest option.
+Injections are virtually painless because Restylane products include lidocaine.

 Restylane may be critical to eradicate dark-colored bags under the eyes as well as hollow tear ducts.
 A more permanent option is to have a board-certified dermatologist or plastic surgeon perform a fat grafting procedure, which involves collecting fat from any part of the body (usually the side or hips) and injecting it under the eyes to fill in the skin and correct the vacuum.
 Under-eye filling is non-invasive, has little or no downtime, and many patients continue their regular days after.
 Bruises may last longer, but they should go away within a week.
 Other than that, no real aftercare is required.
 If you don't like the appearance of wrinkles, fine lines, dark circles or bags under your eyes, fillers will help you look younger by minimizing your appearance.